 With the motor removed the bike weighs just 11kg.
 Robert Smith

 - Resistance-free riding above motor assistance limit

-The Focus Paralane2 was born out of the prototype Project Y, which makes use of the unique, removable Fazua motor.
+The Focus Paralane2 was born out of the prototype Project Y, and makes use of the unique, removable Fazua motor.
 This minimal motor/battery system only weighs 3.5kg.

-Remove the Fazua system and attach the included cover and the Paralane² effectively becomes a normal bike, with minimal resistance from the gearbox buried in the bottom bracket.
-Better yet, sans its motor, it totals just 11kg.
+Remove the Fazua system and attach the included cover and the Paralane² effectively becomes a standard road bike, with minimal resistance from the gearbox buried in the bottom bracket.
+Better yet, sans motor, it totals just 11kg.

 The USP for the Paralane2 is that the motor is designed to work in tandem with you.
 The result is unobtrusive power delivery with a feel that puts you in control rather than letting the bike taking over.

-We’d rather see tyres larger than the standard fit 28mm items, particularly seeing as this frame can accept 35mm rubber without a problem.
+We’d rather see tyres larger than the standard fit 28mm items, particularly seeing as this frame can accept 35mm rubber without issue.

 Orbea Gain Carbon M20 MyO

 Using Orbea’s MyO custom builder program you can upgrade the bike to your preferred spec.
 Robert Smith